scil/LaravelFly/readme.md

 2.`composer require "scil/laravel-fly":"dev-master"`

+3.`php artisan vendor:publish --tag=fly-app`
-3.Publish app config file `php artisan vendor:publish --tag=fly-app`
+This is publishing an app config file

 4.`php vendor/scil/laravel-fly/bin/fly start`
 If you enable `eval(tinker())` and see an error about mkdir, please start LaravelFly using sudo.